 Taking a genuine interest in their staff allows them to understand what makes them tick.
 What do they enjoy doing while not on the clock?
 What are some of their personal goals outside of your organization?

 Try to get to know your teammates as much as they are open to sharing.
-Understanding your team's motivations allows you to adapt and flex your approach toward those motivations to give your teammates work that will help them shine.
+Understanding your team's motivations allows you to adapt and flex your approach toward those motivations to show inclusive leadership and give your teammates work to help them shine.

-If the goal of leadership is to make situations and people better, the tool you need is not criticism but constructive feedback.
+If the goal of leadership is to improve situations and people, the tool you need is not a criticism but constructive feedback.
 Feedback is a critical function for motivating your team and improving their results.

 Feedback should be given through the framework of enhancing or changing behavior.
-If a member of a sales team soared past quarterly goals, don't just proclaim a job well done - highlight exactly what and how they did well.
+If a sales team member soared past quarterly goals, don't just proclaim a job well done - highlight exactly what and how they did well.

-Provide feedback that highlights the tact and expertise of their craft, so they feel empowered to continue the quality output.
+Provide feedback highlighting their craft's tact and expertise so they feel empowered to continue the quality output.

 If the team isn’t hitting the mark, provide direct and tangible examples of what they need to work on and what you're looking for—that way, there's no discrepancy in your messaging.

 Transparency is key.
 Every relationship thrives with transparency, so leave nothing unspoken.